Global Allies Program: Partners Ending Poverty with RESULTS

 Products & Services

-If you are RPCV passionate about the country that you’ve served and continuing to move the 3rd goal forward, GAP will provide you the advocacy skills and connections to continue to make a difference.
+If you are an RPCV passionate about the country that you’ve served and continuing to move the 3rd goal forward, GAP will provide you with the advocacy skills and connections to continue to make a difference.
 Join us for our next webinar to learn how you can take action to improve global health, education, and economic development.